 Nobody ever said love was easy.
 But that doesn’t mean it’s not ever worth it.
 These books highlight all the ups and downs of falling in love and what it means and how much it can change you.

-Love & War: An Alex & Eliza Story by Melissa de la Cruz
+Love & War by Melissa de la Cruz

 Lies You Never Told Me by Jennifer Donaldson

 Quiet, shy Elyse can’t believe it when she’s cast as the lead in her high school’s production of Romeo and Juliet, but when someone at rehearsals starts to catch her eye—someone she knows she absolutely shouldn’t be with—she can’t help but be pulled into the spotlight.
 Austin native Gabe is contemplating breaking up with his popular girlfriend Sasha, but when rumors start floating around, he knows she has the power to change his life forever.
 Gabe and Elyse both make the mistake of falling for the wrong person, and falling hard.
 In Lies You Never Told Me by Jennifer Donaldson, love has never been more dangerous.